-Average concentrations of most major and trace elements in fish tooth samples from Site U1356 are significantly lower than those in their host sediments (e.g. [Fe]{sediment} = 7% vs. [Fe]{fish teeth} = 0.8%).
-However, elements such as strontium (Sr), barium (Ba), Zn and U are significantly enriched in fish teeth relative to sediments, and typically occur in their highest abundances within the green sediment layers (Figure 4).
+Average concentrations of most major and trace elements in fish tooth samples from Site U1356 are significantly lower than those in their host sediments (e.g., $[Fe]{sediment} = 7\%$ versus $[Fe]{fish teeth} = 0.8\%$).
+However, elements such as strontium (Sr), barium (Ba), Zn, and U are significantly enriched in fish teeth relative to sediments, and typically occur in their highest abundances within the green sediment layers (Figure 4).
 Aluminium levels are consistently below 0.4%, with the exception of Sample U1356A-98R-5, 0003 (924.40 mbsf), where Al concentrations reach almost 9%.
 High concentrations of Al in a seawater archive such as a fossil fish tooth are indicative of contamination, as natural dissolved levels of Al in seawater are extremely low.
 This sample is therefore excluded from further discussion.

-4.3 Neodymium isotopic composition of bulk sediments and fossil fish teeth Core U1356A-98R bulk sediment Nd isotope values vary by just over 1 epsilon unit from -13.6 to -14.6 and subtle variations in $\varepsilon{Nd(t)}$ do not correlate with sediment lithology, color and/or elemental concentration, although the sampling resolution is low (n= 6) (Figure 5).
+4.3.
+Neodymium Isotopic Composition of Bulk Sediments and Fossil Fish Teeth concentration, although the sampling resolution is low (n = 6) (Figure 5).
 Neodymium isotopic compositions in fossil fish teeth from the U1356 study section span a range of 2 epsilon units from -10.5 to -12.5 (Table 2, Figure 5).
-No systematic relationship is observed between lithology, sediment color and/or elemental concentrations and fish teeth $\varepsilon{Nd(t)}$ values.
-Importantly, the $\varepsilon{Nd(t)}$ values of bulk sediments and fish teeth are distinct throughout the core, with bulk sediments yielding Nd isotopic compositions 2.0 to 2.4 epsilon units lower than fish teeth and debris; the sediment $\varepsilon{Nd(t)}$ values, however, both records also display a downcore trend to more unradiogenic values (Figure 5).
-As sediment samples were not leached before digestion there is the possibility of a minor contribution of Nd from FeMn coatings (a maximum of 20%; Gutjahr et al., 2007), however we consider this unlikely when combined with REE pattern data below (section 4.4).
+No systematic relationship is observed between lithology, sediment color, and/or elemental concentrations and fish tooth $\varepsilon{Nd(t)}$ values.
+Importantly, the $\varepsilon{Nd(t)}$ values of bulk sediments and fish teeth are distinct throughout the core, with bulk sediments yielding Nd isotopic compositions 2.0-2.4 epsilon units lower than fish teeth and debris.
+However, both records also display a downcore trend to more unradiogenic values (Figure 5).
+As sediment samples were not leached before digestion, there is the possibility of a minor contribution of Nd from FeMn coatings (a maximum of 20%) [Gutjahr et al., 2007], however we consider this unlikely when combined with REE pattern data below (section 4.4).
 The four samples consisting of splits of fully cleaned and uncleaned (water and methanol only) fossil teeth and debris produced the same Nd isotopic composition within error (Table 2).